Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Learned control strategy, stabilization mechanism, and metrological gain

-Figure~\ref{fig:metrology}(a) compares the SQL-relative phase sensitivity $\Delta\phi_{\mathrm{SQL}}/\Delta\phi$ as a function of the dimensionless interrogation time $\chi t$.
-As references, we consider QZE evolution from the TACT-optimal squeezed state (blue), and the $R_x$-pulse stabilization protocol (see Appendix ~\ref{app:xxx}) of Ref.~\cite{yang2025quantum} applied to the same initial state (green).
-The unified RL protocol (red) starts from the stabilized state at time $t_4$ in Fig.~\ref{fig:pulseseq}(c).
-At short interrogation times, the blue and green curves perform slightly better than the red one, because they start from the more strongly squeezed TACT-optimal probe.
-This initial advantage is short-lived: as the interrogation time increases and QZE-induced distortion accumulates, the freely evolving squeezed probe (blue) drops below the SQL already around $\chi t\approx 0.02$, while the optimized $R_x$ protocol (green) remains above the SQL only up to about $\chi t\approx 0.05$ before degrading rapidly.
-By contrast, the unified RL protocol (red) keeps $\Delta\phi_{\mathrm{SQL}}/\Delta\phi>1$ over a broad range of interrogation times, with only weak residual oscillations.
-Thus, once QZE-induced distortion becomes appreciable, the stability provided by the unified RL control outweighs the larger initial squeezing of the reference probes.
+Figure~\ref{fig:metrology}(a) shows the phase sensitivity of the unified RL protocol as a function of the dimensionless encoding time \(\chi T_{\mathrm e}\).
+As references, we consider two protocols starting from the TACT-optimal squeezed state: bare QZE evolution without control and the DD protocol of Ref.~\cite{yang2025quantum} applied to the same initial state (see Appendix~\ref{app:xxx} for details).
+The unified RL protocol instead starts from the stabilized state \(|\psi ({t_4})\rangle\), whose fixed-axis squeezing \(\xi_y^2\) is weaker than that of the TACT-optimal squeezed state.
+At short encoding times, the TACT-optimal probes therefore perform slightly better.

+This initial advantage is short-lived.
+As the encoding time increases and QZE-induced distortion accumulates, the uncontrolled TACT-optimal probe loses its advantage beyond the SQL already around \(\chi T_{\mathrm e}\approx 0.02\), while the DD protocol retains a beyond-SQL advantage only up to about \(\chi T_{\mathrm e}\approx 0.06\) before degrading rapidly.
+By contrast, the unified RL protocol maintains a phase-sensitivity gain of about \(5\,\mathrm{dB}\) over the SQL across a broad range of encoding times, with only weak residual oscillations.
+Thus, once QZE-induced distortion becomes appreciable, the long-time stability of the unified RL protocol outweighs the larger initial squeezing of the reference probes.

-Figure~\ref{fig:metrology}(b) shows the corresponding readout distributions $P_m(\phi)$.
-Panels~\textcircled{ 1} and~\textcircled{ 2} compare the initial probe states used for the free-QZE reference (blue) and the unified RL protocol (red), respectively, before ($\phi=0$, top) and after ($\phi=0.2$, bottom) phase encoding.
-Although the RL-prepared probe (red) is slightly less squeezed than the TACT-optimal state (blue), its readout distribution remains narrow and close to Gaussian.
-Panels~\textcircled{ 3} and~\textcircled{ 4} show the corresponding distributions at $\chi t\approx 0.09$ for the $R_x$-pulse stabilization protocol (green) and the unified RL protocol (red), respectively.
-At this evolution time, the optimized $R_x$ protocol (green) produces a strongly distorted, non-Gaussian distribution, whereas the PIRL protocol (red) preserves a narrow, approximately Gaussian profile.
-Accordingly, the error-propagation formula remains reliable for PIRL, but becomes inadequate once the readout statistics are strongly distorted.
+Figure~\ref{fig:metrology}(b) shows the corresponding readout distributions \(P_m(\phi)=|\langle f,m|\psi_{\mathrm{enc}}(\phi)\rangle|^2\).
+At \(\chi T_{\mathrm e}\approx 0\), before appreciable QZE-induced distortion accumulates, the initial probe distributions for both the TACT-optimal protocol and the unified RL protocol remain narrow and close to Gaussian.
+At \(\chi T_{\mathrm e}\approx 0.09\), however, the DD protocol shows a noticeable distortion of the readout distribution [panel~\textcircled{ 3} in Fig.~\ref{fig:metrology}(b)], whereas the unified RL protocol preserves a narrow, approximately Gaussian profile [panel~\textcircled{ 4} in Fig.~\ref{fig:metrology}(b)].